Jabkin1/Model_showcase/README.md

 - **File Not Found Errors**: Check that the `best.pt` file is in the same directory as the script.
 - **Dependencies Issues**: Ensure all required libraries are installed correctly.

-## License
-This model and associated code are released under the [GNU License](LICENSE).

-## Acknowledgments
-Special thanks to the researchers and contributors who provided the dataset and trained the model.

-## Contact
-For questions or support, please contact [Your Name] at [your_email@example.com].